 10. Any Village official or employee determined to have intentionally violated the disclosure requirements of this Policy will be subject to appropriate disciplinary action, which may include termination.

-On motion by Trustee Sepe, duly seconded by Trustee Grillo and unanimously carried, the Board of Trustees re-adopted the following Village of Rockville Centre Cyber Security Citizens' Notification Policy.
+On motion by Trustee Howard, duly seconded by Trustee Oppenheimer and unanimously carried, the Board of Trustees formally adopted the Village of Rockville Centre Cyber Security Citizens' Notification Policy.

 Cyber Security Citizens' Notification Policy Incorporated Village of Rockville Centre